 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the meter and consumer unit located within the rear entrance vestibule.
+Mains supply with the consumer unit located within the utility room and the meter housed externally.

 Gas No supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is from a main supply.
-The bathroom is fitted with a WC, wash hand basin and bath with instant electric shower fitting over.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Water is from a mains supply.
+The bathroom is fitted with a W.C., wash hand basin and bath.
+The shower room is equipped with W.C., wash hand basin and separate shower cubicle with mixer fitting.
+Useding and het water Accessible parts of the system were visually increated apart Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating is from a dual system comprising electric storage/panel heaters and a solid fuel stove within the kitchen which is connected to steel panel radiators distributed throughout the property.
+Heating is from a system of electric storage/panel heaters distributed throughout the property.